Logos frequently provide at least the initial basis for deal toy ideas, but many logo-inspired design options still tend to be overlooked.

 The pieces shown here by no means cover all possible sources for logo-themed tombstones.
 At the same time, these categories can overlap with certain designs and deal toys falling into more than one.

-And while shouldn’t be your responsibility to come up with deal toy ideas, it is our hope that the pieces shown here will help crystallize your thinking when it’s time to reach out to a vendor and initiate the design process.
+It shouldn’t be your responsibility to come up with deal toy ideas; that said, it is our hope that the pieces shown here will at least help crystallize your thinking when it’s time to reach out to a vendor and initiate the design process.
 Having a concrete example of what you have in mind can save you a considerable amount of time.